Satyajit Ray: New directions (1965–1982)

 Next, Ray directed the film adaptation of a novel by the poet and writer, Sunil Gangopadhyay.
 Featuring a musical motif structure acclaimed as more complex than Charulata, Aranyer Din Ratri (1970) (Days and Nights in the Forest) follows four urban young men going to the forests for a vacation.
 They try to leave their daily lives behind, but one of them encounters women, and it becomes a deep study of the Indian middle class.
-First shown at the New York Film Festival in 1970, critic Pauline Kael wrote "Satyajit Ray’s films can give rise to a more complex feeling of happiness in me than the work of any other director [...]
+First shown at the New York Film Festival in 1970, critic Pauline Kael wrote, "Satyajit Ray's films can give rise to a more complex feeling of happiness in me than the work of any other director [...]
 No artist has done more than Ray to make us reevaluate the commonplace".
-Writing for the BBC in 2002, Jamie Russell complimented the script, pacing and mixture of emotions.
+Writing for the BBC in 2002, Jamie Russell complimented the script, pacing, and mixture of emotions.
 According to one critic, Robin Wood, "a single sequence [of the film] ... would offer material for a short essay".

 After Aranyer Din Ratri, Ray addressed contemporary Bengali life.
 He completed what became known as the Calcutta trilogy: Pratidwandi (1970), Seemabaddha (1971), and Jana Aranya (1975), three films that were conceived separately but had similar themes.
 The trilogy focuses on repression, with male protagonists encountering the forbidden.
 Pratidwandi (The Adversary) is about an idealist young graduate; while disillusioned by the end of film, he is still uncorrupted.
-Seemabaddha (Company Limited) portrayed a successful man giving up his morality for further gains.
-Jana Aranya (The Middleman) depicted a young man giving in to the culture of corruption to earn a living.
+Seemabaddha (Company Limited) portrays a successful man giving up his morality for further gains.
+Jana Aranya (The Middleman) depicts a young man giving in to the culture of corruption to earn a living.
 In the first film, Pratidwandi, Ray introduces new narrative techniques, such as scenes in negative, dream sequences, and abrupt flashbacks.

 Also in the 1970s, Ray adapted two of his popular stories as detective films.
-Although mainly aimed at children and young adults, both Sonar Kella (The Golden Fortress) and Joi Baba Felunath (The Elephant God) became cult favorites.
+Although mainly aimed at children and young adults, both Sonar Kella (The Golden Fortress) and Joi Baba Felunath (The Elephant God) became cult favourites.
 In a 2019 review of Sonar Kella, critic Rouven Linnarz was impressed with its use of Indian classical instruments to generate "mysterious progression".